- Books, Literature, and Writing»

 I walked to the middle of the dining room and stopped.
 Roger and Elizabeth stopped as well.
 She raised her hand, as I’d hoped, and motioned to me with one finger to come to her, to them.
 So I did.

 I struck with all the force I could manage, hitting him in the chest.
-The force was enough to send Roger through the open window, out into the night.
+The force was enough to send Roger out into the night.

 Elizabeth avoided me for a while, but one night she returned, and our trysts became regular.
-I seemed to have been granted my own time slot that fit in with the ghosts.
+I seemed to have been granted my own time slot that fits in with the ghosts.

 Elizabeth and I lay in bed talking about my recent heart attack and how healthy I had seemed before.
-A man stepped into the dining room, his face pale as if he had just received the fright of his life.
+A man stepped into the dining room, mouth open, face pale.
 Elizabeth raised her hand, motioning with a single finger for him to come to her, to us.